neelima16/traco_ankilab/README.md

  - look if ids are the same as in last frame and if not get penatly
  - get points frome rings
  - look at what streak and double or sth
- -

-TO DO:
- - Folie was abzugeben

-Fragen:
-    - Für test_25 keine traco?